Chapter 22:

 Third Chances In the Bygone

-The virtual facade slowly fell away before Audra until she was back in the pod.
-Rain was hammering down on the roof still, and wind howled outside.
+The virtual facade slowly fell away until Audra was back in the pod.
+Rain hammered down on the roof still, and wind howled.
+The storm still raged on despite her dive.

-She unhooked herself from the machine and the door opened up.
-The dim light of the workshop hit her eyes as she stumbled out.
+She unhooked herself from the machine and got up.
+The dim light of the workshop hit her as she stumbled out.

 She felt numb and exhausted.
 Everything was muted.

 She saw him putting down the debug console.
 He seemed worried.
 Of course he did.
-He'd been watching what'd happened in the simulation, after all.
+He'd been watching what'd happened.
 She couldn't imagine what he was thinking right now.

 "H-hey, Zeph."